How many students in postsecondary education have a disability?

 — Not available.

 NOTE: Data are based on a sample survey of students who enrolled at any time during the school year.
-Data exclude Puerto Rico.
+Data exclude students attending institutions in Puerto Rico.
 Detail may not sum to totals because of rounding.
 Race categories exclude persons of Hispanic ethnicity.
-Some data have been revised from previously published figures.

 Related Tables and Figures: (Listed by Release Date)